-Thankfully, my awe and faith in humanity is inspired by those who have stayed close to home, close to their land and their communities, working from deep places in their hearts to consciously nourish others-while minding their own business(es).
+Thankfully, my awe and faith in humanity are inspired by those who have stayed close to home, close to their land and their communities, working from deep places in their hearts to consciously nourish others-while minding their own business(es).
 A few months ago, some lovely folks reached out to me to let me know about Farm to People, and I am glad they did.

 Farm to People is a small assemblage of persons whose mission is “to make it easy to discover and buy from small-batch artisanal producers”.
 They represent producers mainly from the Northeast, but their reach is spreading.
 Through Farm to People’s online marketing system, producers are able to source their products and consumers are able to learn about and have these great products shipped right to their doors.
-Their standards are: locally-crafted, no GMOs, small batch, nothing artificial, and humanely raised.
+Their standards are locally-crafted, no GMOs, small batch, nothing artificial, and humanely raised.

 To look through their list of about ninety producers and their amazing products is enough to make one cry–well, me at least–I cry easily.
 It also makes one imagine that world peace could and should be certainly attainable through a shared commitment to each other expressed via a culinary experience.
 These producers are cranking hard day and night, around the clock, in cities and countrysides, in barns and kitchens, just by their little lonesomes.
-These are true labors of love–the kind that make mommas and poppas proud.
+These are true labors of love–the kind that makes mommas and poppas proud.
 Many of the traditions and recipes that they use are those that have been handed down from generations past.

 A sampling of what these little businesses alone could bring to the table of global détente includes:

 - Ramp Spaccatelli from Sfoglini Pasta Shop, Brooklyn, NY